 Step Three

-Now you have the money, and hopefully, this relieves some of your stress – and more importantly provides your lawyer more time to work on a larger settlement.
+Now you have the money, and hopefully, this relieves some of your stress.
+More importantly, this provides your lawyer more time to work on a larger settlement.
 I’m sure you are wondering, well how do I pay this back?
 The good news is you never have to worry about paying back your loan on a lawsuit.
 No, the money is not free.
-It is just handled by your lawyer or law firm office upon your final resolution of the case, much the same way your medical bills or other liens are paid.
-There are no monthly payments like a credit card or monthly bills; however the longer the case goes then the more you will owe.
-It is all spelled out in your contract on exactly the dates and the paybacks, so both you and your law firm are fully aware.
-The final payment of the loan will reduce the final amount that you receive, as you must pay back the money you took, plus any usage fees of the money that is disclosed in the contract.
+It is just handled by your lawyer or law firm office upon your final resolution of the case.
+Much the same way your medical bills or other liens are paid.

 Verdict or Judgment on Appeal Cases